Maghwyn/ecc_vm_settings/README.md

 - Root user name : root
 - Root user pwd : root

-- Root admin name : admin
+- Admin user name : admin
-- Root admin pwd : admin
+- Admin user pwd : admin

 Note : You can change the passwords of users with `passwd <user>`, a prompt will ask for a password confirm then a new password
 ________